awsdocs/amazon-ecs-developer-guide/doc_source/deployment-type-bluegreen.md

 The *blue/green* deployment type uses the blue/green deployment model controlled by CodeDeploy\.
 This deployment type enables you to verify a new deployment of a service before sending production traffic to it\.
 For more information, see [What Is CodeDeploy?](https://docs.aws.amazon.com/codedeploy/latest/userguide/welcome.html) in the *AWS CodeDeploy User Guide*\.

+There are three ways traﬃc can shift during a blue/green deployment:
++ **Canary** — Traﬃc is shifted in two increments\.
+You can choose from predeﬁned canary options that specify the percentage of traﬃc shifted to your updated task set in the ﬁrst increment and the interval, in minutes, before the remaining traﬃc is shifted in the second increment\.
++ **Linear** — Traﬃc is shifted in equal increments with an equal number of minutes between each increment\.
+You can choose from predeﬁned linear options that specify the percentage of traﬃc shifted in each increment and the number of minutes between each increment\.
++ **All\-at\-once** — All traﬃc is shifted from the original task set to the updated task set all at once\.

 The following are components of CodeDeploy that Amazon ECS uses when a service uses the blue/green deployment type:

 **CodeDeploy application**